 Then visitors enjoying their vacation in Egypt would enter from a narrow opening in the Roman wall inside the shrine of Alexander the Great.
 Constructed in the 3rd century BC, this was the contribution of the great Greek king to the Temple of Luxor.

-The last section of the Temple of Luxor consists of the sanctuary of the god Amun that was built by Amenhotep III.
+The last section of the Temple of Luxor dedicated to the god Amun, Mut, and Khonsu that was built by Amenhotep III.
 This section hosted the statue of Amun that was visited annually by the representation of Amun of the Karnak Temple to carry out the rituals of the regeneration.